Genivia/ugrep/README.md

 *Path* -> *New* and add the directory where you placed the `ugrep.exe` and `ug.exe` executables.

-Some notes on using `ugrep.exe` and `ug.exe` from the Windows command line:
+Notes on using `ugrep.exe` and `ug.exe` from the Windows command line:
 - file and directory globs should be specified with option `-g/GLOB` instead of a `GLOB` command line argument (globbing is disabled, because `*` and `?` in patterns would get replaced).